Skip to main content

 Neurologic Problems (Immune Effector Cell-Associated Neurotoxicity Syndrome or ICANS).
 Epkinly can cause serious neurologic problems that can be life-threatening and lead to death.
 Neurologic problems may happen days or weeks after you receive this medicine.
 Your healthcare provider may refer you to a healthcare provider who specializes in neurologic problems.
 Tell your healthcare provider right away if you develop any signs or symptoms of neurologic problems, including:

+Hospital Monitoring.
 Due to the risk of CRS and neurologic problems, you should be hospitalized for 24 hours after receiving your first full dose on Day 15 of Cycle 1.
 Your healthcare provider will monitor you for signs and symptoms of CRS and neurologic problems during treatment, as well as other side effects and treat you if needed.
-Your healthcare provider may temporarily stop or completely stop your treatment if you develop CRS, neurologic problems, or any other side effects that are severe.
+Your healthcare provider may temporarily stop or completely stop your treatment if you develop CRS, neurologic problems, or any other severe side effects.

 Before receiving Epkinly